dmitry-ivanov/laravel-testing-tools/README.md

 #### `seeLogFile()`

 Check if the log file exists by the specified path.
-Path is relative to `storage/logs` folder:
+Path is relative to the `storage/logs` folder:

 ```php
 $this->seeLogFile('example.log');